 An initial determination of a project NEPA class of action may be made during the Planning and Programming phase of a project and documented in the project scoping document.
 The level of significance of project impacts is the determinant of the level of NEPA documentation required.
 The level of significance of project impacts is determined by the context and intensity of the impacts.
 Projects that will require an EIS or EA are typically identified at the Planning and Programming stage because a substantial amount of funding must be programmed to develop an EIS or EA.
-The CEQ regulations also outline decision-making for whether or not to prepare an EIS (40 CFR § 1502).
+FHWA NEPA regulations also consider factors for determining a class of action (23 CFR § 771).
 Any large-scale project that anticipates the preparation of an EIS or EA is included in the FHWA-approved Statewide Transportation Improvement Program (STIP) by inclusion of PE funds for the project's development.
 23 CFR 771.115 lists new access-controlled and multi-lane highways as actions normally requiring an EIS.
 These types of projects are included in long-range planning and programming and their anticipated development costs are included in the Five-year Construction Program or a Metropolitan Transportation Plan.
 Expanding a two-lane highway to a four-lane divided highway or a new bridge in a sensitive environmental area and a new grade separation in an urban area are examples of projects that may need to be documented with an EA.
 A preliminary class of action determination for projects cleared with a CE may be prepared in advance of the CE approval on a case-by-case basis if there are questions as to whether or not a CE is appropriate or if an EA should be prepared.
 The ENV Planner prepares a memorandum for the preliminary class of action determination and the ADOT Environmental Planning Administrator makes the final decision on the appropriate class of action if such questions arise.
 See Environmental Planning Bulletin: 2020-3 - NEPA Probable Class of Action.